In addition to being celebrated as a

 crucifixion on Golgotha through the key date of March the 25th."
 NOTE: Passages in "The Return of the King" (Part 3 of the

-"Lord of the Rings" trilogy) also refer to March 25 not only as an
+"Lord of the Rings" trilogy) also refer to March 25 not only as an important

-important date but as the start of the new year--Tolkien's selection of March
+date but as the start of the new year--Tolkien's selection of March 25 as a New

-25 as a New Year's Day for his fictional world mirrors reality as this date
+Year's Day for his fictional world mirrors reality as this date known as

-adoption of the Gregorian calendar: In the chapter
+the Gregorian calendar: In the chapter

 entitled "The Field of Cormallen" Gandalf tells Sam: "But in Gondor the New Year will always